radumarias/syncoxiders/website/pages/poc-demo.md

 [⟵ Back](../../README.md#poc)

-How it works for now:
+# How it works for now

 **`One-way` sync:**
 - have 2 mounted folders with rclone (`src`, `dst`)